Life can only be understood by looking backward

 And then a funny thing happens…

-…Usually, these days, I don’t feel nervous excitement that long!
+…Usually, these days, I don’t feel nervous excitement for long!

 It disappears.
 To be precise, the “nervous” piece goes away, and I’m left with excitement.